espressif/arduino-esp32/README.md

           ```
         - Else you need to implement ```app_main()``` and call ```initArduino();``` in it.

-          Keep in mind that setup() and loop() will not be called in this case
+          Keep in mind that setup() and loop() will not be called in this case.
+          If you are writing your code on esp-idf examples, make sure there is just app_main() function in your main.cpp and example files.

           ```arduino
           //file: main.cpp